propelorm/Propel2/documentation/behaviors/aggregate-column.markdown

 ## Basic Usage ##

 In the `schema.xml`, use the `<behavior>` tag to add the `aggregate_column` behavior to a table.
-You must provide parameters for the aggregate column `name`, the foreign table name, and the aggegate `expression`.
+You must provide parameters for the aggregate column `name`, the foreign table name, and the aggregate `expression`.
 For instance, to add an aggregate column keeping the comment count in a `post` table:

 {% highlight xml %}
 <table name="post">